Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 There are two formats within the inifinities folder, which encode a topological description of energetic distribution.

-- Infinities_Transport : This is an example of infinity when it is assigned.
-And in terminology this implies that infinity will draw to a close when a certain condition is met.
+- Infinities_Transport : Is an example of infinity when it becomes assigned.
+In terminology this implies that infinity will draw to a close when a certain condition is met.
 Infinities_transport, assigns electron transport as a key function to energetic distribution.
-And therefore create loss/gain vectors within that movement.
+And therefore create energetic loss/gain vectors within that movement.

 Infinities_Transport : Ratios
 * Sequence =(SUM(A:C)) is derived upon the calculation (((1.5578+0.102414319819447)*0.95)+1.5578).
 Recall this is an aspect which includes the assignment of electron transportation.
 It's fixed aspect within this calculation and should not be adjusted.

-- Inifinities_Continuous : Encapsulates the context of infinity frozen in time.
-Let's imagine.
-There are no loss/gain vectors included.
+- Inifinities_Continuous : Encapsulates the context of infinity frozen in time, let's imagine.
+There are no loss/gain vectors within the energetic distribution.
 And instead just a description of the nuclear ratio's which are to be assigned.
 In order to approach infinity.

 ---